 Most ghost towns in Nevada — like Rhyolite, Belmont and Delamar — began as boomtowns, Green said.
 White settlers sought work mining in Nevada’s mountains and hills, establishing towns in the remote locations from which they mined.
 As the work dried up, so did the town.

-The Mormon settlers who arrived to establish St. Thomas in 1865, however, sought to advance the “Muddy Mission:” the Mormon effort to grow cotton in the desert, convert the native people and form stops for “travel and trade on the Colorado River” and along the Old Spanish Trail, according to parks service documents detailing the town’s history.
+The Mormon settlers who arrived to establish St. Thomas in 1865, however, sought to advance the “Muddy Mission:” the Mormon effort to grow cotton in the desert, convert the native peoples and form stops for “travel and trade on the Colorado River” and along the Old Spanish Trail, according to parks service documents detailing the town’s history.

-They settled at the confluence of the Virgin and Muddy rivers in the Muddy Valley, Paiute land that was also the historic home of the Pueblo and Basketmakers.
+They settled at the confluence of the Virgin and Muddy rivers in the Muddy Valley, Paiute land that was also the historical home of the Pueblo and the Basketmakers.
 They had lived there for hundreds of years and left behind the ancient Lost City, which would suffer an aquatic doom similar to that of its new neighbor, St. Thomas.

-The new town wouldn’t last long, but it wasn’t disease or heat that drove the settlers away and back to Utah: it was taxes.
+The new town wouldn’t last long, but it wasn’t disease or heat that drove the settlers away and back to Utah.
+It was taxes.

 Others repopulated the town to take advantage of the ranching and farming opportunities the land had to offer.
 In the first two decades of the twentieth century, St. Thomas quadrupled in population to 170 people, gained a railroad spur and became an important stop on the Arrowhead Trail highway, according to McArthur’s dissertation on the town.

-The U.S. Government had other plans.
+The U.S. government had other plans.

 Rubble where people once lived

 Today, where there was a sea of blue, there is now a sea of sand and brush.